Niloen/rustray/README.md

 # Ray tracing in Rust

-This is a ray tracers written in rust.
+This is a ray tracer written in rust.
 It was written as a side project to experiment with ray tracing and rust.

 ![Ray tracing image](example.png)